What is a Cardiovascular Technologist or Technician?

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-Types of Cardiovascular Technologist or Technician
+Other Cardiovascular Technologist or Technician Job Titles

-- Cardiac Technician
+- Laboratory Technician (Lab Technician)

-- Vascular Technician
+- EKG/ECG Technician (Electrocardiogram Technician)

 The states with the most job growth for Cardiovascular Technologist or Technician are Colorado, Utah, and Arizona.
 Watch out if you plan on working in Vermont, Illinois, or Connecticut.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Cardiovascular Technologist or Technician
+Salary for a Cardiovascular Technologist or Technician

-The salary for Cardiovascular Technologists and Technicians ranges between about $29,340 and $93,100 a year.
+Cardiovascular Technologists and Technicians make between $29,340 and $93,100 a year.

 Cardiovascular Technologists and Technicians who work in District of Columbia, Oregon, or Massachusetts, make the highest salaries.